The log-open correspondence for two-component Looijenga pairs

 This section is devoted to the proof of a special instance of \Cref{prop: log threefold to descedant}.

 \begin{prop} The statement of \Cref{prop: log threefold to descedant} holds if there are no interior markings ($m=0$). \end{prop}

-We will show this by computing the left-hand side of equation \eqref{eq: log 3fold to open} via virtual localisation \cite{GP97:virtloc}.
+We prove the \namecref{thm: log open no interior marking} via virtual localisation \cite{GP97:virtloc} which allows us to decompose the Gromov--Witten invariant on the left-hand side of equation \eqref{eq: log 3fold to open} into contributions labelled by the fixed loci of a torus action on the moduli stack of relative stable maps to $(Y\vertspace D)$.
+These loci split into two classes: The ones for which the target $(Y\vertspace D)$ is generically expanded or unexpanded.
+A careful analysis of the latter shows that their contribution to the overall Gromov--Witten count is precisely the expression we find on the right-hand side of equation \eqref{eq: log 3fold to open} (\Cref{prop: contrib simple locus}).
+It therefore remains to show that the contribution of all other fixed loci vanishes.
+This last step is carried out in \Cref{sec: composite locus}.

 We start with a careful analysis of the target geometry $(Y\vertspace D)$ where we adopt the notation introduced in \Cref{sec: log 3fold to open}.
-To unload notation we will assume that $S$ is already toric and $D_1$ is a toric hypersurface throughout this section which means we can take $(\defS\vertspace \defDone) = (S\vertspace D_1)$.
+To unload notation throughout this section we will assume that $S$ is already toric and $D_1$ is a toric hypersurface which means we can take $(\defS\vertspace \defDone) = (S\vertspace D_1)$.